tobek/headsoak/notes.md

     - maybe use `slyPreventEvaluationWhenHidden` https://github.com/scalyr/angular/blob/3f1cbbba31689339694bd2132e411ca2eabb9480/src/js/directives/slyEvaluate.js
     - https://www.airpair.com/angularjs/posts/angularjs-performance-large-applications
     - one-way data binding?
-- invite only?
+- invite only
 - @nutmeg.io email address.
 I have support@ (and toby@ and ece@), what about for general stuff? contact@ is boring
 - space at bottom of page?
 - move note actions into menu?
 - logout should clear nuts and stuff from scope etc!
-- ideally:
 - copy to yeoman with versioning and create nutmeg-app S3 bucket? uglify JS at least. http://lauterry.github.io/ngTailor/
-    - SSL
 - alert to unsaved changes if you close window
 - status messages for loading stuff
     - function 'update status message' after various key stages, which chooses a random one